Redwoods/dht22-iot-project/README.md

 # dht22-iot-project

-Iot project to monitor data streaming from DHT22 wired at Arduino, using Arduino-node.js-mongodb-plotly-angulas.js.
+Iot project to monitor data streaming from DHT22 wired to Arduino, using Arduino, node.js, Mongodb, plotly, angulas.js.

 ## Goal of this work